WeTransfer/unival/README.md

 ## Copyright

-Copyright (c) 2016 Julik Tarkhanov.
+Copyright (c) 2016 WeTransfer.
 See LICENSE.txt for further details.